 Winfrey’s ascension to the 2022 NFL Draft

 Winfrey could have left OU in 2021.
 He would’ve likely been drafted, and had he not been, he would have surely earned a chance as a free agent.
-Nevertheless, Winfrey is searching for more in 2022.
-He’s already trimmed down from 297 pounds to 290 pounds to make himself more agile and flexible.
-Those improvements may ultimately make Winfrey a contender for Big 12 Defensive Lineman of the Year, but he is more concerned with team accolades.
+Nevertheless, Winfrey wanted more in 2022.
+He trimmed down from 297 pounds to 290 pounds to make himself more agile and flexible.
+Those improvements ultimately made Winfrey a contender for Big 12 Defensive Lineman of the Year.
+But he was always more concerned with team accolades.

 “I felt like I wanted to stay another year, and perfect my craft even more,” Winfrey exclaimed in an article of The Oklahoman.
 “I felt like we had a good shot at getting our aim, which is the national championship, and I like our team overall.
 We’re stacked at every position.
 If there’s any time to go get that, I feel like this is the year.
 That’s why I stayed.”

 Oklahoma fielded plenty of other talent in 2021 besides Winfrey.
 Regardless, the work always starts up front, and Winfrey did his part to ensure the work gets done.
 That’s what got him to the FBS level, and that’s what makes him an early-round prospect.
 With a strong Senior Bowl showing and good testing numbers, he can seal the deal.